-Just like WordPress and Joomla, OpenCart is also a CMS and one of the most popular lightweight and fast-growing eCommerce platforms for creating small or medium size eCommerce store.
-OpenCart developed in 1998 is a free open source PHP based e-commerce platform.
+Just like WordPress and Joomla, OpenCart is also a CMS and one of the most popular lightweight and fast-growing eCommerce platforms for creating small or medium size eCommerce stores.

 You think of an add-on and you will find it in their respective marketplace.

-Google Analytics is one of the best analytic tools offers deep insights into website traffic and sales.
-As OpenCart offers Google Analytics as it defaults feature you can enable it by feeding your Google Analytics tracking code.
+Google Analytics is one of the best analytic tools that offer deep insights into website traffic and sales.
+As OpenCart offers Google Analytics as its default feature you can enable it by feeding your Google Analytics tracking code.

 OpenaCart does not ensure high performance unless you opt for additional plugins for advanced SEO Optimization, separate Cache Management.
 While Magento store owners can avail SEO and Cache management feature as an inbuilt functionality like –